MAbdurahman/mern-lebaba-project/README.md

 # mern-lebaba-project

-`this repository is a MERN project`
+`this repository is a MERN E-Commerce Project`

 #### Create config.env file in config directory
 ```bash